Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Ghost Hit Mode"			"0"

 			// The distance between a survivor and the Mutant Tank needed to trigger the ability.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 1.0 (Closest)
 			// Maximum: 999999.0 (Farthest)
 			"Ghost Range"				"150.0"

 			// The Mutant Tank has this many chances out of 100.0% to trigger the range ability.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 0.0 (No chance)
 			// Maximum: 100.0 (Highest chance)
 			"Ghost Range Chance"			"15.0"

+			// The Mutant Tank can cloak nearby special infected.
+			// Note: This setting needs "Ability Enabled" to be set to 2 or higher than 3.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Ghost Specials"			"1"

+			// The Mutant Tank has this many chances out of 100.0% to cloak nearby special infected.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (No chance)
+			// Maximum: 100.0 (Highest chance)
+			"Ghost Specials Chance"			"33.3"

+			// The distance between a special infected and the Mutant Tank needed to cloak that special infected.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 1.0 (Closest)
+			// Maximum: 999999.0 (Farthest)
+			"Ghost Specials Range"			"500.0"

 			// The Mutant Tank disarms the following weapon slots.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// Add up numbers together for different results.
 			// --